AaravMohanty/CS180GroupProject/README.md

 There was no testing for this test class.

 Relationship to other classes:
 This class is in correlation to the User class, and works to test it and works smoothly.

+RunProjectTest Class:

+Functionality:
+Utilizes JUnitTest cases in order to ensure the functionality of the RunProject class.

+Testing:
+There was no testing for this test class.

+Relationship to other classes:
+This class is in correlation to the RunProject class, and works to test it and works smoothly.